Webby-lab/cats_and_dogs-withMaven/README.md

 - [ ] See the registered pets database
 - [ ] Book an appointment for different treatments
     - [ ] modify a booked appointment
-- [ ] See the datas of a pet, and its owner
+- [ ] See the datas of a pet, and its owner (login needed: username: kkkuser, password: pass;

 <p align="center">
 <img src="img/dogs.png" width="400">